 Primary SchoolSCHOOL LIFE

 The official Primary school day starts at 8.15am and ends at 4pm on Monday, Tuesday, Thursday and Friday.
-There is no school on Wednesday except for CP and CE1 students in the Anglophone Section who’ll have class on alternating Wednesday mornings according to this schedule.
-The Anglophone Section timetable can be found here.
+There is no school on Wednesday except for CM2 students in the Anglophone Section who’ll have class on Wednesday mornings.
+The Anglophone Section timetable for all Primary classes can be found here.

 There is a lunch break from 11.15am until 1pm.
 Gates open 10 minutes before 8.15am and 1pm.
 There is always a break mid-morning and mid-afternoon.